-The Port is listed as a generator of all hazardous or universal waste generated from construction projects, except waste generated directly from contractor activities (for example, contractor vehicle maintenance, contractor chemical spills).
+All hazardous materials and hazardous wastes stored or generated from operations at the Airport are owned by the generator of that waste or material, as the term "generator" is defined in Title 40 of the Code of Federal Regulations or Title 173 of the Washington Administrative Code.
+This does not include waste generated directly from contractor activities (for example, contractor vehicle maintenance, contractor chemical spills).
 The contractor must coordinate with Port AV/ENV for disposal requirements.